Puppy Vaccination: The Importance of Planning AheadLast updated: May 16, 2018

 Donald Bramlage, Doctor of Veterinary Medicine, practiced veterinary medicine for 30+ years and is known for his work in managing parvovirus.
 He received his Doctor of Veterinary Medicine from Kansas State University in 1985.
 He served as Revival's Director of Veterinary Services from 2011 until his retirement in 2019.

+Get regular pet health tips and money saving offers delivered to your inbox.
 Sign up for Revival Animal Health emails.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.